 Grey to buff coloured body and with a darker back, the sides are marked with a white stripe with black lower margins.
 The dark tail is almost always tipped with white, whereas the ears are a dark buff colour.

 Mating normally occurs during June-July, but some mating may take place throughout the year.
 After a gestation period of 57-64 days, four to six pups are born during August to November.
 Assistance with the rearing of pups is rendered by the previous year's offspring.

 Excavated termitaria and old Aardvark burrows are commonly used as dens.
 Both parents assist with rearing the young after weaning.
 They bring food to the pups in the mouth or regurgitate it at two to three hour intervals throughout the night.

-In South Africa the distribution stretches from Northern KwaZulu-Natal to Mpumalanga, the Northern Province and Swaziland.
+In South Africa the Side-striped Jackal distributions stretches from Northern KwaZulu-Natal to Mpumalanga, the Northern Province and Swaziland.